So You’ve Had a Psychosis

 If you rush to paint over it, you might deny yourself the chance to get interesting lessons from the experience and get to Post Traumatic Growth.
 It could be that your psychosis amplified things into metaphors, a toxic friendship became a fear that someone was literally poisoning you etc. So take time (ideally with a therapist or peer support) to get to know and understand all the layers to your delusion, what was totally made up and what contained a seed of truth.

-Don’t rush out to seek forgiveness if forgiveness is unlikely.
+Don’t rush to seek forgiveness if forgiveness is unlikely.
 Don’t rush if it might cause harm (to you or others).

 It’s important to take care of yourself and rebuild who you are.
 I’ve always loved AA’s Making Amends Steps, it’s great structure whether you’re into 12 step or not (and remember, don’t deny yourself great recovery tools out of some sense of stigma, fear of how you might be perceived or what diagnostic labels you have, recovery is recovery).